 Most of the lost PUE is related to idle servers.
 This creates the opportunity for large improvements in energy efficiency of data center servers.
 To date, data centers manage their carbon emissions by implementing performance improvements in hardware and silicon and improving cooling infrastructure.
 With rapidly increasing server demand, this may no longer be enough to keep carbon footprint levels in check.
 The time is ripe for new optimization technologies to fill the power gap and to drive change for energy efficiency.

 Optimizing servers for individual application demands and challenges can help data centers to save energy, power, and electricity.
 Data centers aren’t using the full potential of virtualization, cloud technology, or related resources; they’re overprovisioning, allocating applications inefficiently, and managing infrastructure inefficiently.
 By introducing new software performance optimization, data centers can cost-effectively impact carbon footprint.

 These new software-based optimization approaches vary in how they balance cost/performance tradeoffs and how easily they can impact data center energy efficiency.
 Resource management and workload orchestration methods automatically match workloads to resources for provisioning, placement, and sizing.
 Configuration tuning optimization methods provide automated parameter modification across the technical stack for determining the best workload configuration.

-Application-driven resource management optimization is the newest real-time approach that adapts to specific workload needs in the moment, continuously optimizing performance in the OS and kernel.
+Application-driven resource management optimization is the newest real-time approach that adapts to specific workload needs in the moment, continuously optimizing performance on the runtime level.
 These optimization methods reduce power consumption in servers by boosting server utilization rates to over 80% and removing idle servers, without sacrificing availability.
 The result is less server waste, less electricity usage, and less physical rack space and more total energy savings with better PUE.

 Making it Simple and Cost-Effective for Any Business to Embrace Sustainability